sitepress/markdown-rails/README.md

 # ./config/initializers/markdown.rb
 # Restart the server to see changes made to this file.

-# Setup markdown stacks to work with different template handlers in Rails.
+# Setup markdown stacks to work with different template handler in Rails.
 Markdown::Rails.handle :md do
   ApplicationMarkdown.new
 end